TchilDill/openpile/README.md

 Please see [official documentation](https://openpile.readthedocs.io/en/latest/) for more information.

-This package is an open source python library that provides users a tool box for geotechnical pile calculations.
+TThis package is an open source python library that provides a toolbox for beam/pile calculations.
+It provides users with various objects to represent structural and geotechnical problems (such as piles, soil profiles, soil layers), and an assortment of routines for fast operations, including solving 1D FE beam models with or without Winkler approach.

-This package allows the user to:

-* Use basic Euler-Bernoulli beam theory (as well as Timoshenko's variation) to compute forces, deflection of a beam (or a pile) under adequate loading and support conditions.
-* Use Winkler's approach of a beam (or a pile) supported by linear or non-linear lateral and/or rotational springs to compute forces and deflection of the pile based on recognised soil models such as the widely used traditional API models for sand and clay or more recent models that stem from the PISA joint-industry project.
+Few features at a glance:

+- Finite Element calculations with 1D Beam elements (following Euler-Bernoulli or Timishenko beam theories) to compute forces, deformations
+- Winkler’s approach of a beam supported by linear or non-linear springs
+- Soil springs over axial, lateral and rotational degrees of freedoms
+- Common soil spring formulations to model soil structure interaction with the structure (a beam or pile).

-This library supports the following versions of python: 3.7-3.10.
+This library supports the following versions of python: 3.8-3.10.
 Python 3.11 is not supported!

 ## Support